The Cliff House Hotel

 If you want to take it a little easier, you can explore one of Ireland’s finest round towers, shop for Waterford crystal or forage for edible plants along the cliffs.
 In season, between October and March, the resident marine biologist offers whale-watching walks to spot dolphins, porpoises and fin whales.
 And when you are done for the day, let all your cares wash away in Cliff House’s wonderful destination spa.

 The highlight of the 39 rooms and suites at The Cliff House Hotel is the impressive views over the picturesque Ardmore Bay, uninterrupted from each and every one.
 The large windows throughout the waterfront building allow natural light to flood in, highlighting the space and modern, clean interiors throughout.
 Rooms range from Deluxe Sea View to Cliff Veranda Suites, each with complimentary water, WiFi, flat screen TV and comfortable super king-size beds.
 Furnishings are soft in warm hues, inspired by the palette of the nature that surrounds the hotel.
-Cliff Veranda Suites are split-level and spacious, coming equipped with deep sofas, cozy fireplaces and private verandas from which to enjoy the scenery.
+Cliff Veranda Suites are split-level and spacious, coming equipped with deep sofas, cosy fireplaces and private verandas from which to enjoy the scenery.
 Glass-sided showers ensure that even when in the bathroom you don't need to compromise on the views.

 For those who prefer a little more privacy or for families, the Cliff Cottage is a self-catering option just steps away from the main hotel, offering ample space for up to six adults.